Homological perturbation theory for algebras over operads

 To begin with, let us note that pseudo-derivations generalize $(\tho,\thg\thf)$-derivations. \begin{proposition} If the homotopy $\thh$ in $\thDiag$ is a $(\tho,\thg\thf)$-derivation then $\thh$ is a pseudo-derivation. \end{proposition}

 \begin{proof} This is a simple calculation:

-Here we have used the annihilation conditions $\thh\thh = 0$ and $\thh\thg = 0$.
+Here we have used the annihilation conditions $\thh\thh = \thzr$ and $\thh\thg = \thzr$.
 Similarly, one verifies that $-m^*(\thh)(\thh\tensor \tho - \tho\tensor \thh) = \thh\tensor \thh$. \end{proof}

-Fix a thick perturbation $\tht$ of $A$, i.e., a thick map of degree $-1$ satisfying $\partial(\tht) + \tht^2 = 0$.
-Assume that $\tho-\thh\tht$ (or equivalently $\tho-\tht\thh$) is invertible, so that we can use the formulas of the Basic Perturbation Lemma (Theorem \ref{thm:BPL}) to define thick maps $\thfp$, $\thgp$, $\thhp$, $\thtp$.
+Fix a thick perturbation $\tht$ of $A$, i.e., a thick map of degree $-1$ satisfying $\partial(\tht) + \tht^2 = \thzr$.
+Suppose that $\tho-\thh\tht$ (or equivalently $\tho-\tht\thh$) is invertible, so that we can use the formulas of the Basic Perturbation Lemma (Theorem \ref{thm:BPL}) to define thick maps $\thfp$, $\thgp$, $\thhp$, $\thtp$.
 The following theorem, which shows that the pseudo-derivation property is sufficient to make the Algebra Perturbation Lemma work, is the main result of this section. \begin{theorem} Let $\thDiag$ be a thick contraction.
-If $\thf$ and $\thg$ are morphisms, $\thh$ is a pseudo-derivation and $\tht$ is a derivation then $\thfp$ and $\thgp$ are morphisms, $\thhp$ is a pseudo-derivation, $\thtp$ is a derivation, $t = t_1$ and $t' = t_1'$ are perturbations of $A$ and $B$, respectively, and
+If $\thf$ and $\thg$ are morphisms, $\thh$ a pseudo-derivation and $\tht$ a derivation, then $\thfp$ and $\thgp$ are morphisms, $\thhp$ a pseudo-derivation, $\thtp$ a derivation, $t = \tht_1$ and $t' = \tht_1'$ are perturbations of $A$ and $B$, respectively, and

 is a thick contraction.
 Furthermore, if $\thh$ is symmetric, then so is $\thhp$. \end{theorem} The proof of this theorem will occupy the rest of the section.
 8pt \begin{proposition} If $\thh$ is a pseudo-derivation and $\tht$ is a derivation then $\thhp$ is a pseudo-derivation. \end{proposition}